 Services like Trim can help you find your subscriptions and cancel the ones you don’t want.
 You can also do this yourself by combing through old statements or putting calendar reminders in your phone to cancel before you get charged.

-Take advantage of the many free digital services instead.
+Take advantage of the many free digital services instead of signing up for a subscription service.
 If your local library has the Libby app or other online resources, you can ditch your Audible subscription and check out ebooks and audiobooks for free.
-Look for free workout or meditation videos on YouTube, instead of paying the annual fee for an app.
+Look for free workout or meditation videos on YouTube instead of paying the annual fee for an app.

 If you like to shop online, make sure you’re using a shopping portal such as TopCashback or Rakuten to earn cash back on those purchases.
-For instance, as of this writing, TopCashback was offering 10 percent cashback at JCPenney, 20 percent at GrubHub, 16 percent at Sam’s Club and 5 percent at Home Depot and Petco.
+For instance, as of this writing, TopCashback was offering up to 8% back at Amazon, 4% back at the Apple Store and up to 20% off at Lowe’s.

 If you have a rewards credit card, the cash you earn from a portal is in addition to any miles, points or cash you can get from your credit card.
 Airlines and hotels also have shopping portals, but it may be more valuable to you right now to get cash back than airline miles or hotel points.